peterkhe1999/CheatSheet/OSDA/README.md

 Get-WmiObject -Class Win32_Process | Format-Table ProcessId, ParentProcessId, Name; Write-Host (Get-Date)
 ```

-Event ID for pipeline execution events enabled by module logging is 4103.
-The Command Name indicates which cmdlet initiated this pipeline execution.
-Had it been a script, it would have been reflected in the Script Name.
-The Sequence Number tracks the order in which PowerShell events execute, while Pipeline ID tracks commands within a given pipeline.
-We could trace an entire series of PowerShell commands using the Pipeline ID, and order them based on the Sequence Number.
+Event ID for pipeline execution events enabled by module logging is **4103**.

 ```pwsh
 Get-WinEvent -FilterHashtable @{Logname='Microsoft-Windows-PowerShell/Operational'; StartTime="6/14/2021 13:25:52"; EndTime="6/14/2021 13:25:54"; ID=4103} | Format-List
 ```

+- Command Name indicates which cmdlet initiated this pipeline execution.
+Or the Script Name.
+- Sequence Number tracks the order in which PowerShell events execute.
+- Pipeline ID tracks commands within a given pipeline.

+We could trace an entire series of PowerShell commands using the Pipeline ID, and order them based on the Sequence Number.

-## PowerShell Script Block Logging
+### PowerShell Script Block Logging

+Open `gpedit.msc` and navigate to `Local Computer Policy > Computer Configuration > Administrative Templates > Windows Components > Windows PowerShell`.

+Change the setting `Turn on PowerShell Script Block Logging` from Not Configured to Enabled.

+Uncheck the option to **Log script block execution start / stop events**.

-The use of script block logging to help with the deobfuscation of PowerShell commands (Our output includes a conveniently decoded series of PowerShell commands)
+The use of script block logging to help with the **deobfuscation** of PowerShell commands.

 ```pwsh
 { "This is a script block" }; Write-Host (Get-Date)
 ```

-The Event ID for remote command execution events enabled by script block logging is 4104
+The Event ID for remote command execution events enabled by script block logging is **4104**.

 ```pwsh
 Get-WinEvent -FilterHashtable @{Logname='Microsoft-Windows-PowerShell/Operational'; StartTime="06/15/2021 14:49:42"; EndTime="06/15/2021 14:49:44"; ID=4104} | Format-List